Cybersecurity order warns of "imminent risk" to federal agencies following possible breach

 CISA declined to name the country behind the attack, citing ongoing investigations.

-"Generally, if an attacker steals source code, it takes time to find exploitable issues," said Unit 42 Chief Technology Officer Michael Sikorski.
+"Generally, if an attacker steals source code, it takes time to find exploitable issues," Unit 42 Chief Technology Officer Michael Sikorski said.
 "In this case, they also stole information on undisclosed vulnerabilities that F5 was actively working to patch.
 This provides the ability for threat actors to exploit vulnerabilities that have no public patch, potentially increasing speed to exploit creation."

 Working through the government shutdown